Haunted Houses for Kids & Teens—Friendly, Frightening, or Extreme?

 Note: This blog was originally posted in 2012 and is now updated for the 2015 Haunted House season!

 It's that time of year again!
 The Children's Museum Guild, a group of amazing women, have volunteered THOUSANDS of hours to making this year's Haunted House Fa-BOO-lous for you and your family.
 This is the museum's largest annual fundraiser and goes to help fund initiatives for families and the community throughout the year.

 One thing that makes our Haunted House unique is that we offer a variety of scare levels for you and your family, including IPL's Lights On Hours (for kids who scare easily), Defender Direct's Frightening Hours (for kids who dare to be scared), and EMC2's XTREME SCREAM Fridays and Saturdays (recommended for super brave visitors).

 Every year parents ask us which we recommend for their family.
 This is a difficult question!
 Although each child is different and there is no right or wrong answer, we do have some tips for you.
 Here are some details to help you in your decision.
-And don't miss this handy infographic that will help you choose your scare level!

 - Includes fun, upbeat music with all lights turned up.